changeworld/azure-docs.pl-pl/articles/cosmos-db/sql-api-sdk-dotnet.md

 ### <a name="a-name11811181"></a><a name="1.18.1"/>1.18.1

-* Wewnętrzny zmiany dla Microsoft znajomych zestawów.
+* Wewnętrzne zmiany dla zestawów zaprzyjaźnionych firmy Microsoft.

 ### <a name="a-name11801180"></a><a name="1.18.0"/>1.18.0